 Case study: Google

 Google reportedly receives around 3 million CVs every year.
-How does Google deal with such a high volume of candidates and maintain consistency during their recruitment process?
+How does Google deal with such a high volume of candidates and maintain consistency during its recruitment process?

 Google has a set hiring approach that has a standardized structure given via a template.
 This template: